-Offering a wide range of events and festivals, beautiful beaches and walks along more than 100 miles of coastline and enough food festivals to keep the die-hard foodies among us more than satisfied, Dorset is absolutely buzzing with character and Lyme Regis is most certainly the jewel in its crown.
+Offering a wide range of events and festivals, beautiful beaches, bike rides, and walks along more than 100 miles of coastline and enough food festivals to keep the die-hard foodies among us more than satisfied, Dorset is absolutely buzzing with character and Lyme Regis is most certainly the jewel in its crown.

 Surrounded by a beautiful coastline (check out the webcam at Lyme Bay, courtesy of Poco Pizza), spectacular countryside and the world-famous Cobb harbour, Lyme Regis is a much-loved spot for visitors all year round.
 And, when you come and stay in one of our cosy cottages and visit this historic seaside resort for yourself, you’ll soon see why.

 While the draw of the coast and the fascinating geological history of this West Country holiday spot is more than enough to entice you into discovering this popular seaside town, Lyme Regis is also very well known for its quality food and drink offerings.